Trump calls on Federal Reserve official to resign after official accuses her of mortgage fraud

 Bill Pulte, director of the agency that oversees mortgage giants Fannie Mae and Freddie Mac, urged the Justice Department to investigate Cook, who was appointed to the Fed's governing board by former president Joe Biden in 2022.
 She was reappointed the following year to a term that lasts until 2038, the longest remaining term among the seven governors.

-Pulte also charged that Cook has listed her condo in Atlanta, Georgia, for rent.
+Pulte also charged that Cook has listed her condo in Atlanta for rent.
 Mortgages for homes used as principal residences typically carry lower interest rates than properties that are purchased to rent, the letter said.

 The Federal Reserve declined to comment on the accusation.
 A Justice Department spokesperson also declined to comment.